NyawiraMuturi/Ello/README.md

 Here are the routes you can access in the Ello Books Frontend application:

-1. **Home**: The landing page of the application, displaying all available books, happy Ello, and a search bar.
+1. **Home**: The landing page of the application.

+   - Route: /
+   - Description: Displays all book, plus their reading levels.
+Happy, welcoming Ello is the mascot, and a search bar.
 This page is soooo cuuutteee.
 I absolutely fell in love with the colors at Ello.

-   - Route: /
-   - Description: Displays all book, plus by their reading levels.

 2. **Reading list**: Like a checkout for books.

    - Route: /reading-list
    - Description: Displays all books the teacher decides to assign young readers.
+The books are cleared once they are successfully assigned.

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>